jdolayag/jdolayag/README.md

 ![jorge](https://github-readme-stats.vercel.app/api/top-langs/?username=jdolayag&hide_progress=compact&show_icons=true&theme=tokyonight)

 ##
-Estoy buscando oportunidades desafiantes para aplicar mis conocimientos y mi creatividad en entornos tecnológicos dinámicos.
-Estoy abierto a colaboraciones, aprendizaje y desarrollo continuo.
-Si estás interesado en un profesional apasionado por la innovación y el crecimiento, ¡me encantaría conectarme contigo!
+I am looking for job opportunities to apply my knowledge and creativity in dynamic technological environments.
+I am open to collaborations, learning and continuous development.
+If you are interested in a professional who is passionate about innovation and growth, I would love to connect with you!

-### Contactame
+### Contact me
-Me encuentro ubicado en la ciudad de Bogotá D.C, haz click en el icono de LinkedIn para enviar un mensaje.
+I am located in the city of Bogotá D.C, click on the LinkedIn icon to send a message.

 <a href="https://www.linkedin.com/in/david-olaya-a31032263/">
 <img src="https://raw.githubusercontent.com/devicons/devicon/55609aa5bd817ff167afce0d965585c92040787a/icons/linkedin/linkedin-original-wordmark.svg" alt="LinkedIn" width="90" height="90"/>
 </a>

-### Proyectos
+### Projects
-- ⚡ Visita mi portafolio haciendo click: <a href="https://jdolayag.github.io/" target="_blank">aquí</a>
+- ⚡ Visit my portfolio by clicking: <a href="https://jdolayag.github.io/" target="_blank">here</a>

-- ⚡ Proyecto de Inventario multiplataforma haciendo clic: <a href="https://proactive-inventory-2.000webhostapp.com/" target="_blank">aquí</a>
+- ⚡ Cross-platform Inventory Project by clicking: <a href="https://proactive-inventory-2.000webhostapp.com/" target="_blank">here</a>